 Examining The Data

-Export the full site data —- from Screaming Frog.
-We’re going to evaluate all the pages in Excel.
+Export the full site data from Screaming Frog.
+We’re going to evaluate all the pages in Excel or Google Sheets.
 While we know we took some steps to show us only things search engines have access to on their own, we want to make sure there aren’t pages they are seeing which we didn’t know about.
-You know, those ?color= parameters on eCommerce sites, or /search/ URLs that maybe you didn’t want indexed.
+You know, those ?color= parameters on eCommerce sites, or /search/ URLs that maybe you didn’t want to be indexed.
 I like to sort the URL column A-Z so I can quickly scan down and see duplicate URLs.

 This data is super valuable not only to creating a strong XML sitemap, but also going back and blocking some pages on your website that need some tightening up.
-Unless your site is 100% optimized, and hey… congrats if it is, this is a valuable, hard look at potentially runaway URLs.
+Unless your site is 100% optimized, this is a valuable, hard look at potentially runaway URLs.
 I recommend doing this crawl and looking at your data at least once a quarter.

 Scrubbing Out Bad URLs